-Although there may be some temporary increases in ambient noise levels resulting from the construction of the mini-storage project, such increases in ambient noise would be temporary in nature.
-Construction noise would be typical of a construction site, such as tractors, hammering, and other construction related equipment, however, construction activities would only occur during times consistent with the Fresno Municipal Code, typically during daytime hours during the week, and possibly on a limited basis on some weekends.
+Although there may be some temporary increases in ambient noise levels resulting from the construction of the site, such increases in ambient noise would be temporary in nature.
+Construction noise would be typical of a construction site, such as tractors, hammering, and other construction related equipment, however, construction activities would only occur during times consistent with the Fresno Municipal Code, typically during daytime hours during the week, and possibly on some weekends.
 The project would not likely require any type of equipment, such as pile-driving; therefore, vibration impacts would be minimal.

-The immediate vicinity consists of primarily residential users to the north, west and east; with planned commercial development to the south, which have similar noise level requirements during the day.
-Although proposed development will create additional activity in the area, the mini-storage project will be required to comply with all noise policies from the Fresno General Plan, the noise provisions in the Citywide Development Code, mitigation measures identified within the MEIR as well as the noise ordinance of the FMC.
+The immediate vicinity consists primarily of residential users to the north, and east; and retail and commercial uses both existing and proposed to the south, which have similar noise level requirements during the day.
+Although the project will create additional activity in the area, the project will be required to comply with applicable goals and policies of the Fresno General Plan related to noise, as well as the performance standards for noise under Chapter 15, Article 25 of the FMC.